 Although defeated and imprisoned, Prata Preta remained a symbol of resistance to whom homage was paid a hundred years later when the Cordão do Prata Preta was founded, one of the many neighborhood Carnival blocks established, bringing back the old tradition of irreverent merriment back to the streets of city.

-I recently went to their musical event that coincided with the holiday weekend of November 20th, Black Awareness Day, held in the middle of the narrow colonial street at the top of Gamboa.
-It was the inauguration of this year’s theme, dedicated to Tropicália, the revolutionary Brazilian musical and artistic movement of the late 1960s that was repressed and censored by the military regime at the time.
+I had been to their musical event that coincided with the holiday weekend of November 20, 2017, Black Awareness Day, held in the middle of the narrow colonial street at the top of Gamboa.
+It was the inauguration of that year’s theme, dedicated to Tropicália, the revolutionary Brazilian musical and artistic movement of the late 1960s that was repressed and censored by the military regime at the time.

 The choice of Tropicália comes as no cynical surprise: Brazil – like certain other countries I know well – is currently questioning democracy when a government is elected, but not by the people.
 And unlike the smallpox campaign whose end might have arguably justified the means at the beginning of the 1900s, today there are authoritarian measures conducted within democracies that are not necessarily working in the best interest of the people.

-The confluence of the Cordão do Prata Preta + Tropicália + Gamboa – part of the port area of Rio de Janeiro I have witnessed transform for better and for worse in a city that is yet another victim of forced urban development in a string of Olympic cities – struck me as all too poignant as I absorbed the bucolic event that took over Prata Preta’s old hilltop, overlooking a port and a city known for a great tradition: irreverence.
+The confluence of Carnaval + political criticism + Gamboa – part of the port area of Rio de Janeiro I have witnessed transform for better and for worse in a city that is yet another victim of forced urban development in a string of Olympic cities that have left a trail of destruction – struck me as all too poignant as I absorbed the bucolic event, a few years back, which that took over Prata Preta’s old hilltop, overlooking a port and a city known for a great tradition: irreverence.